Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 - CV Drop

 When launching your business there’s so much to consider; how do you raise the finance to get your idea off the ground?
 Where should you set your business up?
 How many employees can you hire?
+Should you hire graduates at your startup?

 Of course, many of the answers to these questions will come from a lot of hard work and planning on the business owner’s side.
 But there is also room for a bit of help – you may find that depending on your industry, size or location, you will have access to support that can get your idea off the ground more easily.